For most Islamic countries, Tuesday April 13th 2021 will be the first day of the Muslim month of Ramadan.

 The start of Ramadan moves forward in the western calendar by about 12 days every year.
-Currently, in the northern hemisphere, Ramadan takes place in the summer and covers the period when the daylight is at a maximum.
+Currently, in the northern hemisphere, Ramadan takes place in the spring and covers the period when the daylight is more than average.

-This means that means that the daily fasting period is at its peak, so please be considerate when working with employees or dealing with clients and customers who are observing Ramadan.
+This means that means that the daily fasting period is above average, so please be considerate when working with employees or dealing with clients and customers who are observing Ramadan.